n1g3ld0uglas/EuroEKSClusterCC/README.md

-# EMEA Threat Defence Workshop - Kubernetes | Calico Cloud
+# Kubernetes Security Workshop | Calico Cloud
 This repository was created for a Kubernetes security workshop on the 23rd of Septemeber 2021.

 ## Download EKSCTL